 The cornerstone of ZooWise research is its benchmarking capabilities, which is made possible through expert-designed questions and survey methodology.
 The Question Bank used for this project is available to participating zoos and aquariums at sign up, and includes items from the World Association of Zoos and Aquariums (WAZA) ‘Biodiversity is Us’ survey.

-Expert support is provided by research advisor Dr. Eric Jensen in developing the methods and survey design to best meet your institution’s research and evaluation needs.
+Support is provided for developing the methods and survey design to best meet your institution’s research and evaluation needs.
 Project advisors help to provide practical expertise and the ZooWise delivery team implements the survey and technical systems.

 Survey elements focusing on marketing and service elements (e.g. food and facilities) would be included in this survey design to the extent it is relevant to potential educational impacts.